Outpatients

 If you need an interpreter, please let the Appointment Centre know which service you need (this includes British Sign Language and lip-speakers for the deaf).
 This can be arranged in advance of your appointment.
 There is no cost to people in our care.

-If you or someone you care for has a learning disability or mental health need, there is assistance available:
+If you or someone you care for has a learning disability and/or autism, please click on the link below:

 You may also like to look at: